cran-task-views/Hydrology/Hydrology.md

 -  <github>USGS-R/streamMetabolizer</github>: Estimate aquatic photosynthesis and respiration (collectively, metabolism) from time series data on dissolved oxygen, water temperature, depth, and light via inverse modeling.
 The package assists with data preparation, handles data gaps during modeling, and provides tabular and graphical reports of model outputs.
 GitHub only package.

--  <pkg>SWATmodel</pkg>: The Soil and Water Assessment Tool (SWAT) is a river basin or watershed scale model developed by Dr. Jeff Arnold for the USDA-ARS.

 -   <pkg>swmmr</pkg>: Functions to connect the widely used [Storm Water Management Model (SWMM)](https://www.epa.gov/water-research/storm-water-management-model-swmm) of the United States Environmental Protection Agency (US EPA) to R.

 -  <pkg>topmodel</pkg>: Set of hydrological functions including the hydrological model TOPMODEL, which is based on the 1995 FORTRAN version by Keith Beven.
 From version 0.7.0, the package is put into maintenance mode.
 See also <pkg>dynatopmodel</pkg>.

 -  <pkg>TUWmodel</pkg>: Lumped Hydrological Model for Education Purposes: a lumped conceptual rainfall-runoff model, following the structure of the HBV model.
 The model runs on a daily or shorter time step and consists of a snow routine, a soil moisture routine and a flow routing routine.

--  <pkg>VICmodel</pkg>: Implementation of the Variable Infiltration Capacity (VIC) model, a macroscale hydrologic model that solves full water and energy balances, originally developed by Xu Liang at the University of Washington (UW)
+-  <github>VICmodel</github>: Implementation of the Variable Infiltration Capacity (VIC) model, a macroscale hydrologic model that solves full water and energy balances, originally developed by Xu Liang at the University of Washington (UW)

 -  <pkg>wasim</pkg>: Helpful tools for data processing and visualisation of results of the hydrological model WASIM-ETH.